onechronos/porc/README.md

+This is a work-in-progress (WIP), and is not suitable for production use.

 `porc` is a wire protocol code generator which supports OCaml and Rust (*P*rotocol for *O*Caml and *R*ust *C*odegen).
 The code it generates relies on `bin_prot` (de)serialization protocol, which supports both